nasa-fornax/fornax-images/src/README.rst

   in "tractor" or "base_image" changes.
 It also pushes the resulting images into the container registry of this repository.

+  NB: when "base_image" changes, "tractor" will also be rebuilt against the new base_image related to the branch.
+However, if only "tractor" changes, "base_image" is not rebuilt.

 - A workflow that runs on release that tags the latest "main" image with the release tag and a symbolic rolling tag named "stable".